aseprite/docs/cli.md

       --<a href="#sheet">sheet</a> &lt;filename.png&gt;   Image file to save the texture --<a href="#sheet-width">sheet-width</a> &lt;pixels&gt;   Sprite sheet width
       --<a href="#sheet-height">sheet-height</a> &lt;pixels&gt;  Sprite sheet height
+      --<a href="#sheet-type">sheet-type</a>             Algorithm to create the sprite sheet: horizontal
+                                 vertical
+                                 rows
+                                 columns
+                                 packed
       --<a href="#sheet-pack">sheet-pack</a>             Use a packing algorithm to avoid waste of space in the texture
       --<a href="#split-layers">split-layers</a>           Import each layer of the next given sprite as